Edward Warburton Jones

-Sir Edward Warburton Jones PC(NI) PC QC (3 July 1912 – 17 March 1993), was a Northern Irish barrister, judge, and politician.
+Sir Edward Warburton Jones (3 July 1912 – 17 March 1993) was a Northern Irish barrister, judge, and politician.

 Jones, son of a Resident Magistrate, was educated at Portora Royal School and Trinity College Dublin.
 He was called to the Northern Ireland Bar in 1933, took silk in 1948, and was called to the English Bar (Middle Temple) in 1964.
 In 1951, he was elected to the House of Commons of Northern Ireland as Unionist member for Londonderry City, and was appointed as Attorney General for Northern Ireland in 1964, and to the Privy Council of Northern Ireland in 1965, entitling him to the style "The Right Honourable".

 In 1968, he resigned from Parliament and from political office upon appointment as a judge of the High Court of Northern Ireland, and then as a Lord Justice of Appeal of Northern Ireland in 1973, when he was also knighted.
 In 1979 he was appointed to the Privy Council of the United Kingdom.
 He retired in 1984 and died in 1993.

 He served as a Lay Member of the General Synod of the Church of Ireland and was Chancellor of the Diocese of Derry and Raphoe from 1945 to 1964 and of the Diocese of Connor from 1959 to 1964 and from 1978 to 1981.